INerasable

 ➤ https://www.hbo.com/movies/the-immortal-life-of-henrietta-lacks

-➤ https://www.youtube.com/watch?v=J5T3sE4sLzM
+➤ https://www.blackpast.org/african-american-history/henrietta-lacks-and-debate-over-ethics-bio-medical-research/

 Exploring Art Styles (Neo-Byzantine/Iconographic)

-What is Byzantine Art? –
+• What is Byzantine Art? – The Art Story

 Introduces the symbolism, purpose, and stylistic impact of Byzantine iconography.